apaz-cli/apaz-cli.github.io/blog/Prompting.md

 The same applies to prompting LLMs.
 Send leading prompts, get led responses.
 Avoiding this outcome requires practice too.

-I think are more people out there in the world prompting LLMs than have internalized this lesson.
+I think most people prompting LLMs have not internalized this lesson.
+That's concerning.
 Have we built a global system of personal echo chambers?
 What downstream effects will this have on society?
 Yet to be seen.

 But internalize this lesson, prompt LLMs and humans with neutral questions, and you'll get better results.
 And hopefully you won't be a victim of the echo chamber.
 Maybe.
 We're probably screwed.
 At least it's cozy in here.